KylerJohnsonDev/Tek_innov8ers/README.md

 # Taskify

 A modern project and task management application built with Next.js, Prisma, and Better Auth.
+This project was built to demonstrate how vulnerabilities can creep into our applications if we're not careful with our code practices.

+There are intentional security flaws sprinkled throughout the codebase for educational purposes:

+1. SQL Injection - Project search feature if vulnerable to SQL Injection attack
+2. Cross-site Scripting (XSS) - Project descriptions are not sanitized and user-defined content is inserted directly into the DOM
+3. Broken Access Control /Insecure Direct Object References (IDOR) - Users can access projects and tasks that do not belong to them by manipulating URL parameters.

+Viewers are encouraged to clone and explore the codebase, identify these vulnerabilities, and mitigate them in ways that follow best security practices and support existing features.

+Directions on how to exploit these vulnerabilities can be found in the [vulnerabilities.md](https://github.com/KylerJohnsonDev/Tek_innov8ers/blob/main/vulnerabilities.md) file.

-## Features
+## App Features

 - 📁 Project management with descriptions
 - ✅ Task tracking with customizable statuses